 Purchases from SCWA are assumed to increase in dry years, in order to supplement available local surface water supplies.
 In normal years, SCWA purchases are assumed to be 5,300 AF, but could increase during single and the early dry years of a drought, as long as MMWD's full allocation is available from SCWA.
 MMWD's current contract with SCWA allows for the District to purchase up to 14,300 AF; however, the District's ability to accept this volume is currently limited by infrastructure constraints.
-The District is projecting use of up to 10,000 AFY by 2030 subject to capital improvements that would increase conveyance capacity beyond the 10,000 AFY.
+Capital improvements will be needed to increase conveyance capacity beyond 10,000 AFY.